isi-nlp/isi_darma/README.md

 3. `pip install -r requirements.txt`
 4. `pip install -e . `

+### DARMA Bot

+You can find a basic implementation of DARMA bot in `src/basic_bot.py`.
+By executing `python src/basic_bot.py` and keeping it running, you will be running a bot that responds to all comments, except for its own, in the subreddit `r/darma_test`.
+It is currently set up to respond to all existing comments using [SpolinBot](https://spolin.isi.edu) without keeping track of which ones it already responded to.
+It has the following flow for the time being:
+1. Detect language of incoming comment
+2. Translate comment to English
+3. Determine whether moderation is needed.
+4. If needed, determine the moderation strategy
+5. If moderation stratey is to repond, generate a response.
+6. Translate generated response back to source language.

 ### Contributing

 First, clone this repo and then create your own branch.